You are here

 Rationale for Stock Price Adjustment

-Stock Dividend : Stock Price Adjustment
+Stock Dividend: Stock Price Adjustment

-Right Share Offering : Stock Price Adjustment
+Right Share Offering: Stock Price Adjustment

-Cash Dividend : Stock Price Adjustment
+Cash Dividend: Stock Price Adjustment

 Rationale for Price Adjustment

-In nutshell, these corporate actions outlined above directly affect the reserves and number of outstanding shares of companies.
+In a nutshell, these corporate actions outlined above directly affect the reserves and number of outstanding shares of companies.
 Therefore, price adjustment takes place to reflect these changes in the corporate reserves and outstanding shares.

 Price Adjustment in Case of Stock Dividend